X-wing fighter: Cultural influence

 A model of Luke Skywalker's X-wing was among 250 Star Wars-related items on display at the National Air and Space Museum celebrating the franchise's twentieth anniversary.
 An original X-wing filming prop sold at auction for $160,000 in July 2016.
 In 2007, the San Diego Tripoli Rocket Association built and launched a 23 ft X-wing model propelled by four rockets, which disintegrated seconds after liftoff.
 A life-size X-wing is suspended from the ceiling at the Star Trader gift shop in Disneyland in California, as well as one displayed outdoors by the Star Tours attraction at Disneyland Paris.
 A life-size X-wing made from Lego blocks appeared in Times Square, and a 3/4-size replica is on display at the Wings Over the Rockies Air & Space Museum in Denver.

 In 2018, a number of Star Wars starfighters had their aerodynamic abilities tested using the Autodesk Flow Design virtual wind tunnel program.
 When tested, the classic T-65 X-wing design had a drag coefficient of 0.45, which is only slightly better than the coefficient of a sphere.
-The newer T-70 X-wing flown by Poe Dameron (Oscar Isaac) was more aerodynamically sound with a rating of 0.24, but still fell short of the F-4E Phantom with its 0.02 drag coefficient.
+The newer T-70 X-wing flown by Poe Dameron was more aerodynamically sound with a rating of 0.24, but still fell short of the F-4E Phantom with its 0.02 drag coefficient.
 These poor results were rationalized with the in-universe explanations that drag coefficient plays no role in space travel, and that Star Wars fighters can use repulsorlifts and deflector shields to give themselves better flight profiles.

 In 2016, Hot Wheels once again created a Star Wars-themed full-sized car, this time was a depiction of the X-wing (dubbed as the 'carship', a combination of 'starships' and 'cars') to coincide the release of the Star Wars Carships line.
 The car's design was said to be inspired by most of the open- wheeled race cars.
 It was showcased at San Diego Comic-Con that year and currently as part of the Garage of Legends car collection.

 In 2023, Heritage Auctions sold an original 20-inch model of an X-wing starfighter used in the climatic space battle in 1977’s Star Wars for a record-setting $3.135 million.